eugenegraves/streamline_chat/README.md

    - Passes the context and query to the language model
    - Returns a generated answer with source information

+5. **FastAPI Application**:
+   - Exposes the RAG pipeline as a REST API
+   - Provides API documentation with Swagger UI
+   - Handles loading the pipeline at startup

 ## Examples

 Example query about neural networks: